HSHwan/ProgrammersPS/README.md

 # ProgrammersPS
-There is Programmers problem solutions
+There are Programmers problem solutions
 You can reuse the codes and if you want to hear an explanation about problems, contact me by email